 Yes, I hope the articles I've written and placed here prove helpful.
-That said, I wrote many of these articles at Narcissism Addictions Abuse awhile back and for various reasons, too.
+That said, I wrote many of these articles at Narcissism, Addictions, and Abuse awhile back and for various reasons, too.
 Therefore, please don't expect the content from one article to the next to flow as if you're reading a self-help book.
 The good news, though, is that you can read the articles in any order you desire.

 Before you get started with your reading, however, let me remind you that my intent is to educate women about narcissism and the narcissist, to discuss the types of addictions the narcissist is likely to exhibit, and to talk about the types of abuse the narcissist will likely engage in.
 In other words, the assumption is that, as the reader, you're currently in a relationship with an abusive narcissist.
-However,if you're seeking healing from being in an abusive relationship with a narcissist instead, please check out my website that deals with codependency and moving beyond that.
-To access that website and its articles, click on the link to the left for "Codependency Articles" instead.
+However, if you're seeking healing from being in an abusive relationship with a narcissist instead, please check out my website that deals with codependency and moving beyond that.
+To access that website's articles, you can click on the link to the left for "Codependency Articles" or click on the link right here right now.

 Oh, let me also alert you to the fact that there may be some duplication of ideas or content within some of the articles.
 Hopefully, this will actually prove helpful.
 See, sometimes essentially the same idea expressed in a slightly different way will resonate more with you than the other.
 So, I hope any duplication you should encounter proves helpful--versus merely annoying.
 Certainly, you hardly need another annoyance in your life, do you?